BartBrood/Interactive-Graphviz-Diagrams/README.md

     -cluster collapse /Expand after applying filter

-    -class hide:  remove/add all elements that have class from diagram
+    -class hide:  remove/add all elements that have class from diagram -Numerical classes are separated in seprate section with a slider to allow show/hide order of nodes edges and clusters.

     -class highlight: highlight all elements on graph having class.